kojhack/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Sun Oct 06 2024
+Last update on Mon Oct 07 2024

-**87 day before 2025 ⏱** days before new years
+**86 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️